N.Y. State Provides Guidance and Resources on Sexual Harassment Prevention Law

 Table of Contents

-Employees in New York state gained additional protections regarding harassment and discrimination in the workplace with the signing of a legislative package by Gov. Kathy Hochul on March 16, 2022.
+In March of 2022, employees in New York state gained additional protections regarding harassment and discrimination in the workplace with the signing of a legislative package by Gov. Kathy Hochul that included enacting the following:

 - SB 3395 amends the executive law and expands the definition of “employer.”